 The full explanation of altruism remains elusive, and one man stands as a cautionary tale for those who seek to understand it.
 In the 1960s, evolutionary biologist George Price created a mathematical formula for altruism -- called the Price equation -- that showed that over time, those individuals who acted exclusively in their own self interest would succumb to natural selection.
 Price's equation also showed that altruistic acts benefit the giver.
 After he completed his equation, he became a "radical altruist," donating all of his possessions to the needy and ultimately becoming destitute himself [source: Khan].
 He committed suicide in a squat in London just after Christmas, in 1974.

-For more information on human behavior and emotion, take a look at the links on the next page.
+For more information on human behavior and emotion, take a look at the links below.